RealityETH/reality-eth-monorepo/packages/dapp/docs/dapp.rst

 * Number (positive/negative): A positive or negative (signed) number.
 By default questions allow up to 13 decimals.
 * Single-choice: One answer can be selected from a list.
 The answer form will display this as a select box.
 * Multiple-choice: Multiple answers can be selected from a list.
 The answer form will display this as a group of checkboxes.
+* Datetime: A date or date and time.
+The answer form will display this as a date picker.

 See :doc:`contracts` for how these values will be reported to contracts.